First Things to Know about TouchDesigner

 * for Geometry means get all Geometry components in this network.

 geo1 Geometry node and Rotate the torus in Z (the third field of Rotate).
 The Render TOP changes.
 Now click the Viewer Active flag of

 geo1 and click/move the torus to tumble it.
 Note the render stays the same.
+The tumbling in the Geometry component viewer is for inspection only.
 Press

 h in the

 geo1 viewer to home (reset the tumble).

 That is your basic render setup.
 Now put